Philatelic.ai Free beta

 • It appears sound.
 No visible thins when held to light, no creases, tears, short perforations, or stains.

 • It's an issue where grade moves the price.
 For some stamps, collectors pay sharp premiums for 95s, 98s, and 100s.
-For others, grade barely changes the price — check recent graded-sale results for that catalog number before deciding.
+For others, grade barely changes the price, so check recent graded-sale results for that catalog number before deciding.

 • Fresh mint or a clean, lightly cancelled used example.
 Eye appeal matters.